Home » Type » Soups + Stews » Vegan Corn Chowder

 • Potatoes – We love the addition of potatoes as they help to add creaminess and bulk to the chowder.
 Feel free to use your favorite – russet, yukon gold, white, or red all work well.
 Even a white sweet potato would be delicious!
 We peeled ours, but you can leave the skin on for extra fiber (just be sure to scrub them well before using)!

-• Cashews – This recipe calls for a Vegan Cream made with raw cashews, but you can easily switch it up with canned coconut milk or cream.
+• Cashews – This recipe calls for Vegan Cream made with raw cashews, but you can easily switch it up with canned coconut milk or cream.

 side by side photos showing the process of making vegan corn chowder.